szabgab/slides/python/pytest-fixtures.md

 {aside}
 There are two mechanism in PyTest to setup and teardown fixtures.
 One of them is the xUnit-style system that is also available in other languages such as Java and C#.

+In this example there are 3 tests, 3 functions that are called `test_SOMETHING`.
+There are also two pairs of functions to setup and teardown the fixtures on a per-function and per-module level.

+Before starting to run the tests of this file PyTest will run the `setup_module` function, and after it is done running the tests PyTest will run the `teardonw_module` function.
+This will happen even if one or more of the tests failed.
+These functions will be called once regradless of the number of tests we have in the module.

+Before every test function PyTest will run the `setup_function` and after the test finisihed it will run the `teardown_function`.
+Regardless of the success or failure of the test.

+So in our case where we have all 4 of the fixture functions implemented and we have 3 tests function the order can be seen on the next page.

+In this example we also see one of the major issues of this style.
+The variable `db` that is set in the setup_module function must be marked as `global` in order to make it accessible in the test functions and in the `teardown_module` function.
 {/aside}

 ![](examples/pytest/test_fixture.py)